RA-curryfish/ProbFuzz/README.md

 Data and code for the Probabilistic Analysis of GB Fuzzing

 ## Data
 The data folder contains for various benchmarks indicated by their file names.
-This data contains information for each new program feature (edge coverage in libFuzzer) discovery.
+This data contains information for each new libFuzzer discovery.
 An example and the format is as follows:

 ```
 1901, 4